-Section V - Labor and Workforce Development Agency
+Section III - Labor and Workforce Development Agency

-This Section provides an overview of the Labor and Workforce Development Agency (L&WD).
-The L&WD was established in 2002 to address issues concerning California's workers and employers.
+This Section provides an overview of the Labor and Workforce Development Agency.
+The Labor and Workforce Development Agency was established in 2002 to address issues concerning California's workers and employers.
 These issues breakdown into three key areas: labor law enforcement, workforce development, and benefit payment and adjudication.
-The following information will largely focus on the workforce development functions of the L&WD and programs that affect state and regional economic development, in recognition that a trained workforce and a vibrant economy mutually reinforce one another with job generation and a bountiful supply of needed labor.
+The following information will largely focus on the workforce development functions of the Labor and Workforce Development Agency and programs that affect state and regional economic development, in recognition that a trained workforce and a vibrant economy mutually reinforce one another.

-The goals of the L&WD are to improve access to employment and training programs, and to ensure that California businesses and workers have a level playing field in which to compete and succeed.
-L&WD also oversees programs that play an important role in state and regional economic development.
+The goals of Labor and Workforce Development Agency are to improve access to employment and training programs, and to ensure that California businesses and workers have a level playing field in which to compete and succeed.
+Among the key economic and workforce development departments, boards, and commissions, administered though L&WD are the Employment Development Department, the Employment Training Panel, the California Workforce Investment Board, and the California Economic Strategies Panel.